5 Top Marketing Strategies for Summer 2020: COVID EditionDec 09,2021

-What’s more important for a business?
+What’s more important for a business doing brand marketing?
 Getting the quick sale or building a relationship?
 In the short term, generating income is important, of course.
 But if you shortchange crafting a relationship with your clients, then you’ll wind up losing in the long run.

 Too many companies embark on social media campaigns and focus too much on the transactional aspects of the business, rather than on the relationship itself.
 The term “social” is right there in the name – if you’re not engaging in a social relationship with your client, what exactly are you doing?